-Knowing you have Peyronie’s disease means that you should be more attentive of your your health.
+Knowing you have Peyronie’s disease means that you should be more attentive of your health.
 For example, you can go for more regular cancer screenings (particularly melanoma, prostate and testicular cancers) as well as health checks.

 Not all Peyronie’s-linked cancers may have screenings.
 This is where you have to be observant, as is the case of stomach cancer.
-The first step is to recognise symptoms, after which you can contact your doctor at the the first instance of it and have a better chance of curing cancer.
+The first step is to recognise symptoms, after which you can contact your doctor at the first instance of it and have a better chance of curing cancer.

 Stomach cancer has symptoms like: